 This handout explains why you need an insulin infusion, also known as an insulin drip.
 Answers to some common questions are listed below.
 If you have more questions or concerns, please ask your team.

 Insulin is a hormone that is made by the pancreas.
 It allows your body to use sugar as a source of energy.
 It keeps blood sugar levels normal.

 There could be many reasons.
 Stress alone can increase your blood sugars.
 If you just had surgery, your body is under stress.
 Some people notice their blood sugars go up when they are worried or anxious.
 If you need medicines such as steroids, your blood sugars might increase as well.
 Changes in your diet or activity levels can raise your blood sugars too.

 An insulin drip is given through an intravenous line (IV) rather than by injection.
 Insulin given through an IV gets into your body more quickly to bring down high blood sugars.

 Why do blood sugar levels matter?

 Keeping blood glucose levels as normal as possible will help with healing.
 Also, there is less chance for problems like infection and organ rejection (if you have had a transplant).
 You might feel better and have more energy when blood sugar levels are in a normal range.

 What blood sugar levels are expected?

-When not using IV insulin, blood sugar levels of 70–99 mg/dL are expected for someone without diabetes who has not eating anything for 8-12 hours.
-We expect blood sugars to be less than 140 mg/dL after meals.
+When not using IV insulin, blood sugar levels of 70 – 99 mg/dL are expected for someone without diabetes who has not eating anything for at least 8 hours.
 When using IV insulin, we are aiming for blood sugars between 110-150 mg/dL.
 Blood sugars levels may be much higher than this when you start on IV insulin.